AlekseiAgapov/5pAgos/README.md

 - aligned reads logo
 - GC-content along the guide length and in surrounding sequences of chromosomal DNA
 - aligned reads length distribution

+### Phage genome assembly
+Script description from Vova and Masha.

 ## Requirements
 This script utilizes some commonly used programs for data analysis and NGS analysis: